AMarinhoSN/DeepAutoCov/README.md

 4. -m length minimum;
 5. -l range;
-6. -p path where it’s possible save the file.
+6. -p path where it’s possible save the file. like outputs the code create a drive (call as you have defined example "dataset_interest_2023") where the sequences are stored and the meetadata filtered (In the file csv_dataset.py it's possible decide the name of file filtered)

 To run the code:
-python Data_Filtration_kmers.py -f Spikes_prova.fasta -c pseudodataset.csv -m 1000 -l 30 -p /path/to/save/output
+python Data_Filtration_kmers.py -f Spikes_prova.fasta -c pseudodataset.csv -m 1000 -l 30 -p /path/to/save/dataset_interest_2023

+# Model
+The main file to create the dataset is "Data_filtration_kmers.py".
+This code wants in input :